What is Withholding Tax in Saudi Arabia: Complete Guide 2025

 Basic Obligations

-2. Submit withholding forms through the Authority's portal account
+• Submit withholding form through ZATCA portal account

-4. Provide information on withholding operations for each fiscal year
+• Provide withholding operation information for each fiscal year

 Responsible Authority